mitsuba-renderer/drjit/src/python/docstr.rst

     defines the wrapping method.
 The default behavior is ``drjit.WrapMode.Clamp``, which indefinitely extends the colors on the boundary along each dimension.

+    On the CUDA and Metal backends, hardware texture units resolve the sub-texel position using reduced-precision fixed-point weights (8 fractional bits on CUDA, i.e. 256 steps between texels).
+This does not degrade the stored values or the interpolated quantity, only how finely the fractional position within a texel is resolved.
+Set ``use_accel=False`` to disable the texture units and avoid this approximation at some cost in performance.

     For 8-bit textures, setting ``srgb`` additionally requests that samples be decoded from sRGB to linear.
 Passing it for a floating-point texture raises an error.
 Channels are grouped into hardware RGBA quads, so within each group